Field Activities Plan

 Worksafe Alberta has created some informative eLearning Programs that will give an overview of the legislation and introduce you to the process needed for identification, assessment and control of hazards in the workplace.

 To give you a head start, FRO, with input from the Field Research Activities Committee, has created the Field Activities Plan template (Word document) which you can utilize as a field safety plan which includes the hazard assessment and control as well as the emergency response plan.
-Make sure to read the instructions filling out the template.
-Your FAP should be customized for your particular field location(s) and activities.

 Prior to preparing your plan, you should assess your risk and therefore, you will want to go to Risk Management Services' travel website to introduce you to the U of A Off-Campus Activity and Travel Policy.